 [Pre-Overwinter] Software that creates transactions SHOULD use version 1 for transactions with no JoinSplit descriptions.

-7.2 Encoding of JoinSplit Descriptions
+7.2 JoinSplit Description Encoding and Consensus

 An abstract JoinSplit description, as described in § 3.5 'JoinSplit Transfers and Descriptions' on p.
 16, is encoded in a transaction as an instance of a JoinSplitDescription type as follows: